Why Didn’t the Antediluvians Believe?

-Just before the flood, two of every kind of animal entered the ark, obeying a mysterious instinct.
+Just before the flood, two of every kind of animal entered the ark, obeying a mysterious instinct (Genesis 7:8,9).
 Animals of every description, the vicious as well as the most gentle, were seen coming from mountain and forest and gently making their way toward the ark.
 The birds were gathering from all directions in impeccable order to enter the ark.
 Directed by holy angels, they “went in two and two unto Noah into the ark,” and the clean animals by sevens.
 Nothing less than heavenly power could have achieved such a timely and orderly entrance into the giant vessel.

-What a clear warning this must have been for the ungodly who observed it!
+What a clear warning this must have been for the ungodly (Genesis 7:8,9) who observed it!
 Here were tamed and wild beasts, creeping and flying animals, all creating their way into the ark, seemingly of their own wish.
 What a difference—dumb animals obedient to their Maker while intelligent beings refusing to regard His warning call of mercy!
 If anything could do so, this should have made an impression upon the sinners.

-For this reason, the Bible warns the believers to listen and obey the voice of the Holy Spirit without delay that their hearts don’t get hardened by sin: “TODAY IF YOU HEAR HIS VOICE, DO NOT HARDEN YOUR HEARTS AS WHEN THEY PROVOKED ME, AS IN THE DAY OF TRIAL IN THE WILDERNESS, WHERE YOUR FATHERS TRIED Me BY TESTING Me, AND SAW MY WORKS FOR FORTY YEARS” (Hebrews 3:7-9).
+For this reason, the Bible warns the believers today to listen and obey the voice of the Holy Spirit without delay that their hearts don’t get hardened by sin: “TODAY IF YOU HEAR HIS VOICE, DO NOT HARDEN YOUR HEARTS AS WHEN THEY PROVOKED ME, AS IN THE DAY OF TRIAL IN THE WILDERNESS, WHERE YOUR FATHERS TRIED Me BY TESTING Me, AND SAW MY WORKS FOR FORTY YEARS” (Hebrews 3:7-9).

 In His service,